Pull up close

 Life changes . . .

-Over the past several years I have met many challenges.
-I’ve had the privilege of caring for my parents and I also experienced the anguish of losing them.
-I lost my sweet sister to cancer four years ago and in December of 2014 – I lost the love of my life, my sweet husband, Dennis.
-Being with him was the best 23 years of my life.
+Over the years I have met many challenges.
+Lost my birth father at the young age of 15 but was given the wonderful gift of an amazing STEP FATHER many years later.
+I had the privilege of caring for my mother and my step father in their later years yet experienced the anguish of losing them both.
+I lost my sweet sister to cancer eleven years ago and in December of 2014 – I lost my sweet husband, Dennis.
+During the 23 years of our marriage he taught me many things. (story for another time) I know the pain of miscarriage and the agony and judgement of divorce.

-I will be forever broken but brave, hurt but hopeful, and sometimes fearful but faithful.
+Grief taught me that I am broken but brave, hurt but hopeful, and sometimes fearful but always faithful.

 A Little Preparation….

 I believe that hindsight truly is 20/20.
-I can look back and see where God has been preparing me for such a time as this.
+I can look back and see where God had been preparing me for my Journey.
 I continue to learn that I don’t need to keep looking for the perfect life, but just keep whole heartedly seeking the perfect God.

 Over the past several years I stopped making New Years resolutions.
-I found that I couldn’t keep them.
-I normally start in July praying for a word from God, a word to apply to my life for the next year.
+I found they usually faded away.
+Usually around July I begin praying for a word from God, a word to apply to my life for the next year.
 It may sound odd but it has held true.
-If you’ve never tried it I challenge you to.
+If you’ve never tried it I challenge you to do so.

-In 2014 God had given me the word simplify.
-I thought, “Now God that is such a crazy word for me.”
+In late 2013 God had given me the word simplify. ( for 2014) I thought, “Now God that is such a crazy word for me.”
 My life was anything but simple.”
-I was bouncing many balls at that time being a full-time wedding photographer, still caring for my step-dad, serving at my church and spending as much time as I could with grandchildren..
-A set of twins at that… Little did I know just how simple life would become.
+I was bouncing many balls at that time being a full-time wedding photographer, still caring for my step-dad, serving at my church, serving on community committees and spending time with grandkids.
+Little did I know just how simple life would become.

-In February of 2014 I had a retinal detachment.
+In December of 2013 I lost my step-dad and then in February of 2014 I had a retinal detachment.
 After an emergency surgery and the two others that followed, I realized that my days as a wedding photographer were coming to a close.
 I was heart broken.

 What was I to do??

-Moving forward through the years, working at that pace became a stumbling block for me.
-I became very self sufficient and I pushed myself to the point of exhaustion in fear of ever being in a helpless financial situation again.
+Moving forward through the years, working at that pace, became a stumbling block for me.
+I became very self sufficient, didn’t trust anyone and pushed myself to the point of exhaustion.
+I did so in fear of ever being in a helpless financial situation again.
+Something I had to work on through the years.

 GOD SHOWS UP BIG…..

-At that moment I saw myself standing on the edge of a cliff.
-I was looking into a pit, an abyss if you would.
-I remember it looked deep, dark and wide and at that moment I had the thought of diving off that cliff.
+He showed me in my minds eye a picture of me standing on the edge of a cliff.
+I was looking into a pit, an abyss if you will.
+I remember it looked deep and dark.
+In that moment I only saw darkness.
 I’m sure there has been a time in your life when you might have felt that same way.

 Standing there feeling helpless and hopeless I knew I had a choice to make.

-Almost immediately this still soft voice said, “So My Dear you think you might jump?
+Almost immediately this still soft voice said, “So My Dear, you think you might jump?
 You think you might fall?
 I remember there was a pause.
 Then the voice said, “But My Dear, what if you could fly?”
-There is was my word for the year…..
+That was my word for the next 5 years…..
 “FLY”.
-Sometimes we build wings on the way down and God rushes in and teaches us to fly.
-It was the first time in almost 6 weeks I felt a glimpse of HOPE.
-Fly has remained my word for 2016 as well.
-I wear a “giving key” around my neck most days with the word “FLY” engraved on it.
-I know that one day soon God is going to allow someone to come into my life who needs it more than me.
-I can’t wait for that day.
+Sometimes we build wings on the way down and God rushes in, rescues us and teaches us to fly.
+It was the first time in almost 12 weeks I felt a glimpse of HOPE.
+Fly will always be my word truthfully.

 Isaiah 40:31 is one of my favorite bible verses.
 “But those who wait on the Lord shall renew their strength; they shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint.”